Skip to main

 Kevin’s feature films have been opportunities for collaboration with top-tier talent like Dwayne Johnson for Walking Tall, and directing culturally-resonate, influential work like All About the Benjamins

-In television, Kevin has helped shape the dysfunctional families of Showtime’s Shameless, ABC’s four-time Emmy Award nominated Black-ish, HBO’s Succession and the fractured professional families of FX’s The Americans and Apple TV+’s The Morning Show
+In television, Kevin has helped shape the dysfunctional families of Showtime’s Shameless, ABC’s four-time Emmy Award nominated Black-ish, HBO’s Succession, the fractured professional families of FX’s The Americans and Apple TV+’s The Morning Show

-Kevin’s extensive television directing credits include Insecure, Snowfall, Run, Dear White People, Grown-ish, How to Get Away with Murder, Empire, The Killing and most recently, Loot, a workplace comedy and re-coming-of-age story, starring Emmy Award winner Maya Rudolph for Apple TV+, the irreverent rap-to-riches dramedy Rap Sh!t, from Emmy Award nominated executive producer Issa Rae, for HBO Max, and FX limited series The Patient, about a psychotherapist who finds himself held by a serial killer with an unusual request: curb his homicidal urges, starring Steve Carell and Domhnall Gleeson.
+Kevin’s extensive television directing credits include Insecure, Snowfall, Run, Dear White People, Grown-ish, How to Get Away with Murder, Empire, The Killing and more recently, Loot, a workplace comedy and re-coming-of-age story, starring Emmy Award winner Maya Rudolph, the irreverent rap-to-riches dramedy Rap Sh!t, and the FX limited series The Patient, about a psychotherapist who finds himself held by a serial killer with an unusual request: curb his homicidal urges, starring Steve Carell and Domhnall Gleeson.

-Kevin has directed a number of highly-anticipated upcoming series, which include the complex comedy Unprisoned, starring Kerry Washington as a single mother and therapist reunited with her previously incarcerated father, Delroy Lindo, for Hulu and Florida Man a new comedic crime thriller for Netflix.
-Kevin’s latest project, the upcoming FX limited series The Sterling Affairs, which he is directing and executive producing, stars Emmy Award nominated Ed O’Neal as disgraced former L.A.
+Kevin has directed a number of highly-anticipated series, which include the complex comedy Unprisoned, starring Kerry Washington as a single mother and therapist reunited with her previously incarcerated father, Delroy Lindo, for Hulu.
+Kevin’s latest project, the upcoming FX limited series Clipped, which he is directing and executive producing, stars Emmy Award nominated Ed O’Neal as disgraced former L.A.
 Clippers owner Donald Sterling, whose life and career implodes while his team ascends toward seizing a championship, led by coach Doc Rivers, played by Emmy Award winner Laurence Fishburne.
+The Penguin, following the life of the celebrated villain from Batman.
+The series stars Colin Farrell and Cristin Milioti.
+Also new this year is the upcoming series The Franchise, depicting a team of Hollywood filmmakers who are trapped inside a dysfunctional hell of creating franchise superhero movies.

 Kevin continues to lead by example with his own success and championing more inclusive stories, characters and working positions in an evolving industry, celebrating and fostering diversity.
 Kevin’s long resume as a commercial director has placed him behind the camera of campaigns for Nike, Puma, Verizon, Gap and Old Spice.